-The area of „Behavioral Economics“ analyzes how agents actually behave and models systematic deviations from the predictions of „standard economic theory“.
+The area of “Behavioral Economics” analyzes how agents actually behave and models systematic deviations from the predictions of “standard economic theory”.
 To do this the standard models are extended to accommodate empirical findings.
-Most of the models we will discuss try to incorporate judgment Errors, limited cognitive reasoning or preferences for fair behavior into the analysis.
-This lecture is concerned with the systematic modeling of human behavior and considers especially the (experimental) tests of these theories.
+Most of the models we will discuss try to incorporate judgment errors, limited cognitive reasoning or preferences for fair behavior into the analysis.
+This lecture is concerned with the systematic modeling of human behavior and especially considers the (experimental) tests of these theories.
 While doing this we will also discuss several elements of proper experimental design as well as the basic features of field experiments.
-It is one aim of a masters program to qualify students to undertake independent scientific work.
+It is one aim of a Masters program to qualify students to undertake independent scientific work.
 Being able to understand and critically assess the (current) literature is a necessary prerequisite for conducting research.
-Therefore in the course we will also guide students to understand how proper (experimental) tests of various economic theories are developed and students are asked to read the weekly assigned research papers (typically 2 per week).
-There will be two homework assignments, which will contain questions that are based on the material covered in class and the assigned readings.
-To raise students’ awareness for the importance for well-established standards in Experimental Economics in one exercise class students will participate in a short experiment.
-This exercise class will take place in the LERN (Laboratory for Experimental Research Nuremberg).
+Therefore in this course we will also guide students to understand how to develop proper (experimental) tests of various economic theories and students are asked to read the weekly assigned research papers (typically 2 per week).
+To raise students’ awareness for the importance for well-established standards in Experimental Economics we will try to organize an online exercise to conduct short experiments.

 Organization & Literature

-Slides for the lecture will typically be made available one week ahead on StudOn.
-The password for the course will be announced in the first lecture.
-The course is completely in English (lectures, exercises, homework assignments and the exam).
-Instead of a textbook students will read 1-2 research articles per week, which will be announced in class.
+A script for the lecture will be made available on a weekly basis on StudOn.
+The course is completely in English (lectures, exercises, and the exam).
+Instead of a textbook students are required to read 1-2 research articles per week, which will be announced in a reading list accompanying the lecture units.

 The grading is based on a final exam (90 minutes) at the end of the term covering the topics discussed in the lectures and exercises.
-In addition students have the opportunity to improve on their grade by solving homework assignments.
-There will be two homework assignments, which will be given out in class and which can be handed in by teams of two students.
-Both homework assignments will be due during the term.
-Students will typically have one or two weeks to work on a homework assignment.
 The exam has to be passed in order to pass the class.
+The format of the final exam is yet to be determined.
+We keep you updated on any developments on StudOn.
 By passing the course Master students receive 5 ECTS points.
 Feel free to ask further questions regarding the course content or the organizational details.
-Please send any inquiries to Andreas Friedl (firstname.lastname@example.org).
+Please send any inquiries to Dr. Michael Seebauer or Benjamin Buschmann.

 Tentative outline of topics